 As time marched on, fewer and fewer shops at Knott’s Berry Farm carried Bob’s wonderful posters that were for sale all over the park throughout the 1980’s.

-Thankfully, in recent years, Knott’s Berry Farm reissued the ride and attraction posters on souvenir keychains, mugs and magnets.
+Thankfully, in recent years, Knott’s Berry Farm reissued the ride and attraction posters on souvenir keychains, mugs and magnets. page

 Meeting Bob Bates was such a pleasure and a complete honor.
 On how he first became interested in art, he indicates,